Caimito/caimito.github.com/en/blog/_posts/2024-09-15-warum-developer-advocate.md

 : Based on the findings from the assessment, we jointly develop a coaching plan that, similar to a Story Map, outlines possible actions as well as their timing and context.
 This coaching plan becomes our shared roadmap and is also used for success tracking.

 **Practical Work**
 : 60% to 70% of the practical work of a Senior Developer Advocate involves actively contributing to the development of the software solution the team is working on.
 Therefore, this role is clearly that of a team member and developer, not just a trainer.
+Most of the knowledge transfer and training is done by pairing.
+That means the Senior Developer Advocate supports always another team member directly.

 : The focus on practical work as a developer helps gain the acceptance of the person and the proposed measures by the other team members.